RoboSDK/Flow/README.md

 In ROS-land the major forms of communication are done through publishers and subscribers (producers and consumers) where some loop is being done by a node object, or a while loop in the main program.
 This is strictly a multi-threaded form of concurrency and strong synchronization is required to communicate within callbacks.
-We all know this is not what we want with asynchronous operations.
+We all know this is not what we want with asynchronous functions.

 **Note on the current state of the project**: Right now this is an pre-pre-pre-alpha.
 I've been working on this in my spare time over the last few months.
 I've had to make a couple of redesigns, but I think this is the one that will work to server